amaarora/amaarora.github.io/_posts/2020-07-12-oganized-pytorch.md

 What PL does, is that it automates this process for us.
 No longer do we need to write the boilerplate code.

 The training loop, goes directly inside the `training_step` method and the validation loop inside the `validation_step` method.
 The typical reporting of metrics happens inside the `validation_epoch_end` method.
+Inside the `Model` class, both the `training_step` and `validation_step` call the `step` method which get's the `x`s and `y`s from the batch, calls `forward` to make a forward pass and returns the loss.
+When we are finished training, our validation loop get's called and at the end of an epoch `validation_epoch_end` get's called which accumulates the results for us and calculates [AUC score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.roc_auc_score.html).
+We use `roc_auc_score` because AUC score is used as a metric on the Kaggle competition itself.

 And that's really it.
 This is all it takes in PL to create, train and validate a deep learning model.
+There are some other nice functionalities like logging - `Wandb` and also `tensorboard` support which you can read more about [here](https://pytorch-lightning.readthedocs.io/en/latest/loggers.html).

 Shifting from PyTorch to PL is super easy.
 It took me around a few hours to read up the introduction docs and reimplement the ISIC model in PL.
-In some ways, I was able to draw comparisons to the wonderful [fastai](https://arxiv.org/abs/2002.04688) library in the sense that both the libraries make our lives easier.

 I find PL code is much more organized and compact compared to PyTorch and still very flexible to run experiments.
 Also, when sharing solutions with others, everybody knows exactly where to look - for example, the training loop is always in the `training_step` method, validation loop is inside the `validation_step` and so on.

+In some ways, I was able to draw comparisons to the wonderful [fastai](https://arxiv.org/abs/2002.04688) library in the sense that both the libraries make our lives easier.

-To train this model, we can now simply create a [Trainer](https://pytorch-lightning.readthedocs.io/en/stable/trainer.html) and call `.fit()`.
+Similar to fastai, to train the model in PL, we can now simply create a [Trainer](https://pytorch-lightning.readthedocs.io/en/stable/trainer.html) and call `.fit()`.

 ```python
 debug = False